What Other Jobs Can a Medical Assistant Apply For?

 Where Do Nursing Assistant Work?

-Nursing assistants work in nursing homes, home care, assisted living facilities, hospice facilities, hospitals, long-term care facilities, and even correctional institutions.
+Nursing assistants find employment in diverse settings, including nursing homes, home care environments, assisted living and hospice facilities, hospitals, long-term care establishments, and even correctional institutions.
+This range of workplaces offers nursing assistants varied experiences and opportunities to positively impact different patient demographics.

 Nursing Assistant Salaries

-According to the BLS, the average hourly wage for nursing assistants is about $16, with an annual average salary* of about $33,000.
-However, nursing assistants in the top 90th percentile can earn as much as $21 an hour with an annual salary* of $44,000.
+According to the BLS, the average hourly wage for nursing assistants is about $17, with an annual average salary* of about $36,000.

 Nursing Assistant Job Outlook